 Get familiar with the belay devices you have.
 When using a device you are unfamiliar with always try out the device on

 For cleaning anchors and abseiling, make sure you know what you are doing.
-If you have any doubts or start second guessing if what you did is correct then you should stop.
+If you have any doubts or start second-guessing if what you did is correct then you should stop.
 Clip 2 quickdraws at the anchor and use it to descend.
-It is better to sacrifice 2 pieces of gear then to risk your life.
+It is better to sacrifice 2 pieces of gear than to risk your life.